Spices work magic when comes to your skincare

 In a world where youthful, glowing, healthy skin is packaged and sold for tens of thousands of shillings by skincare brands, what if we found simple ways to achieve this by just heading into our kitchen?
-Indian Spices go beyond adding flavour to your food; some have medicinal properties that naturally heal and rejuvenate your skin and makes your immune system strong when it comes to changing the climate.
+Indian Spices go beyond adding flavour to your food; some have medicinal properties that naturally heal and rejuvenate your skin and make your immune system strong when it comes to changing the climate.

 These same Indian Spices, more often than not, are potent digestive aids and antioxidants that can help you fight oxidative stress and heal your gut.
 Here is the list of some of the best spices which work both ways for grooming your skin and boosting your immune system.
 Check how to use these spices in your daily skincare routine and your daily diet.